 “Suspended Animation.
 Oh, and somebody left a ladder inside the side wall of the Pit of Eternal Sorrows- don’t worry, it won’t hold her weight.” replied Queen Olivia; she was quite the sight to see, especially to Chaim.
 Her skin was a deep olive, her body slim and with accentuated curves.
 Silver eyes were complimented perfectly by blue-black hair, hanging in loose curls around her ears and shoulders; furthermore, she bore strangely angled tattoos on her forehead and cheek.

 “Snowball and er…Colg- I hereby declare you citizens.
 If you would kindly resume your guard duties at the gates on the morrow?
 You may consume as many solictor’s heads as you desire.”
-Both pigs bowed deeply their thanks, then parted into the crowd to mingle, winking at Petka indicating that they, in letting the ragtag group and absurd cake in, knew exactly what they were doing.
+Both pigs bowed deeply their thanks, then disappeared into the crowd to mingle.
 Everybody who was imprisoned was freed, the town was slowly being rebuilt, and the evil had been defeated.
 A grand feast was held for everybody that went into the early hours of the morning, and the main dish was mutton.
 Nobody had retained a taste for pork.

 Normally, at this point in the story, you might have guessed that accolades and awards were passed out (and of course, they were); further, Anais was promoted to second in command, and as the crisp, clear night wore on, and the revelers slipped out of the castle and back to their homes, much as the stars in the firmament blinked until next time the sun would dip below the horizon.
 At this point, the only ones left in attendance were Anais, on whose lap Finnen’s head rested, eyes fluttering in dream, Petka (attempting to stay awake, scratching a sleeping Raksha behind the ear), and finally Chaim, who was speaking with the queen in nervous, though thoughtful tones.